tidyverse/tidyups/004-governance.md

 Once the author responds:

--   Add them to a member of the tidyverse authors team.
+-   Add them as member of the GitHub tidyverse authors team.

--   Give them write access to the specific package.
+-   Give them write access to the specific repository.

 -   If this is the first non-RStudio author, strongly consider protecting the main branch and requiring one review.
 This helps